v--/244/etc/README.md

 # /etc

-Notebooks that do not belong elsewhere
+Notebooks that do not belong elsewhere.